Forum addresses concerns about Afghan refugees settling in Helena

 A major focus of the meeting was the nationally-highlighted topic of the vetting process.

-David Oclander, a retired military members and strategic planner on the Joint Chiefs of Staff at the Pentagon, said these refugees are coming to America to start a new life.
+David Oclander, a retired Army colonel and former strategic planner for the Joint Chiefs of Staff at the Pentagon, said these refugees are coming to America to start a new life.

 “The individuals who are coming to the United States have been vetted.
 They are grateful for what we have done for them and that we're honoring our commitment to them, and they have the potential to be amazing citizens,” says Oclander.